nzzdev/Storytelling-Styleguide/pages/style/colors-print.md

 ## Qualitative Color Scale: Choice
-Our choice colors are less often used in our basic daily business.
-They are most often included in graphics larger than 2 columns or a part of a running series.
+Our color palette for choice colors was intentionally developed to complement our colors for daily business, so that they could be used together without creating an obvious visual separation in the graphic.
+These colors are especially designed to be used for high-contrast background areas in large graphics that span 3 or more columns in the print edition of the newspaper.

 ```color
 span: 2